MyLindenius/iot_project/README.md

 * **Self-hosted database and platform for data visualization**
 This would increase the opptions of what can be done, it would also let the user store their data longer.
 * **Adding a buzzer**
-This would make it so that instead of only having a visual aid o when the heat is to high, the user would also get a notification in the form of a sound.
-This can be done wit h a passive or active Piezo.
+This would make it so that instead of only having a visual aid of when the heat is to high, the user would also get a notification in the form of a sound.
+This can be done with a passive or active Piezo.

 ## Recreate this project
 Disclaimer: Always look at the userguide for the sensors that you use to ensure that the correct resistance, etc, is used.

 Below is a more detailed image showing how the circuit is constructed.
+*This is a TODO: will be done 9th July